 And you should make it a point to include these humble Sabja seeds in your diet.
 Here are a few ways Sabja seeds will transform your health.

 Sabja seeds are power-packed with loads of nutrition and immunity-boosting properties.
-They are low in calories and contain 42% carbohydrates,20% proteins and almost 25% good fats.
+They are low in calories and contain 42% carbohydrates, 20% proteins and 25% good fats.
 They are high in fibre and a very good source of Omega-3 fatty acids.
 They also contain good amounts of minerals like potassium, manganese, copper, calcium and magnesium, and vitamins C and folates.
-So, they can be rightly called as wonder seeds.
+So, they can be rightly called wonder seeds.

 Drinks including sabja seeds provide great relief from the scorching heat of summers.
-Sabja seeds are known to reduce the body heat and have a soothing effect on our stomach.
+Sabja seeds are known to reduce body heat and have a soothing effect on the stomach.
 These seeds can be part of a variety of drinks like lemonades, coconut water, coconut milk, milkshakes, smoothies, yoghurt etc.

 Read More: 4 Best Foods for Diabetics